Murder of Tara Lynn Grant

 Tara Lynn Grant (28 June 1972 − 9 February 2007) was a married American woman, mother of two children from Macomb County, Michigan, and a successful consultant at Washington Group International.
 She became nationally known as the victim of murder by her husband, Stephen Grant, in February 2007.

 The case gained widespread coverage in Michigan and nationally because her husband fled while the police were searching their house, had dismembered her body, and made a confession to police that was released in April 2007 before the trial later that year.
 Stephen Grant was convicted in December 2007 of premeditated homicide and mutilation, and sentenced to 50 years in prison.
 Both the conviction and sentence were upheld through appeals.

 Background

 Tara Lynn Grant was born in Michigan in June 1972.
 She had a sister Alicia, and they attended public schools.
 Tara Lynn graduated from Michigan State University, where she earned a bachelor's degree in business.
 She soon started working for the Downtown Detroit Office of Washington Group International.
-Her job required her to travel frequently for business but she had a rising career at the Boise-based company, which had offices around the world.
-(In November 2007 the company was acquired by URS Corporation of San Francisco.)
+Her job required her to travel frequently for business, and she had a rising career at the Boise, Idaho-based company.

-She married Stephen Grant, also of Macomb County, Michigan, and they had two young children by 2007, a girl, 7, and a boy, 3.
-By 2007 she was the principal wage earner and he cared for the children, while also working in a tool and die shop.
-The household also included Verena Dierkes, a 19-year-old au pair from Germany.
+She married Stephen Grant, of Macomb County, Michigan, and at the time of her 2007 death, they had two children together – a 7-year-old daughter and a 3-year-old son.
+At that time, she was the principal wage earner and he cared for the children, while also working in a tool and die shop.
+Their combined salaries allowed them to also have an au pair from Germany living at the house.